| Updated

 for a long time.
 But, there are parts available, and sometimes

-used ones can be found.
+used ones can be found at auction or on eBay.
+Expect to pay $500-$1500.
+Make sure you judge the condition and shop carefully.
 Today there are only a few patternmakers

 style vises made: a very expensive new one for the few actual